• Skip to primary navigation

 You don't have to go to Green Bay or Milwaukee to get this signature dish of Wisconsin!

-Made with aged sharp Wisconsin Cheddar, this soup boasts a lot of flavor with the sharpness from the cheese and a slight tangy flavor from the amber beer.
+Made with sharp Wisconsin Cheddar, this soup boasts a lot of flavor with the sharpness from the cheese and a slight tangy flavor from the amber beer.

 Soup in a bowl with a side of amber beer and biscuits.